Phil-Factor/JSONSQLServerRoutines/ReadMe.md

 matches the JSON you will get from doing a classic `select * from ...
 FOR JSON` statement on the entire table.
 This procedure needs SQL Server 2017 or later since it relies on `string_agg()`.

+### SaveExtendedJsonDataFromTable

+This temporary procedure This gets the JSON data from a table, taking into account all the problems that can come about such as dealing with CLR data types

 ### CreateJSONArrayInArraySchemaFromTable

 This will produce a JSON Array-in-Array schema from a table.